quynquyn/lessons/_lessons/class1/lesson11.md

 ## 4. There is/ there are
-{% include player2.html identifier="examples4" class=lesson.class lesson=page.lesson %}
+{% include player2.html identifier="examples4" class=page.class lesson=page.lesson %}

 1. **Are there any crocodiles in the lake?** *Có con cá sấu này trong hồ không?*
 2. **Are there any museums in district 7?** *Có viện bảo tàng nào trong quận 7 không?*